Medigyne Probiotic Suppositories Review

 Other ingredients: anhydrous glucose, lactitol monohydrate, corn starch, hydroxypropyl methylcellulose, titanium dioxide, magnesium stearate.

 - What makes these probiotic suppositories stand out are the numerous studies that confirm the efficiency of the probiotic strains it contains.
-First study used EcoVag probiotic suppositories, but they’ve got the same ingredients as Medigyne.
-They show that these suppositories can reduce symptoms such as unpleasant odours and itching in 80% of women within 8 days.
+The first study used EcoVag probiotic suppositories, but they’ve got the same ingredients as Medigyne.
+They show that these suppositories can reduce symptoms such as unpleasant odors and itching in 80% of women within 8 days.
 Another study found that Medigyne prevented recurring infections for 6 months in 65% of users who took three 10-day courses.

 The probiotic strains used in Medigyne have been shown to: